BabatundeOye/Project-two-tier-AWS-architecture/README.md

    Internet-facing Application Load Balancer targeting Web Server Auto Scaling Group Deploy this using Terraform Cloud as a CI/CD tool to check your build.
  Use module blocks for ease of use and re-usability.
- Deploy this using Terraform Cloud as a CI/CD tool to check your build.
+ Deploy this using Terraform Cloud as a CI/CD tool to check your build